catalyst-cloud/catalystcloud-docs/source/first-instance/terraform.rst

 Run Terraform delete
 ====================

-The "./terraform destroy" command will delete the OpenStack resources created previously.
+The "terraform destroy" command will delete the OpenStack resources created previously.

 .. note::